August 01, 2018

 Tell us the story of your second mural and how that came to be.

 Marleen's completed second mural.
-Courtesy of Marleen De Graaf.
+Courtesy of Marleen.

 What did you enjoy about painting murals?